CarGurus Header

 The CarGurus verdict

-The practical, boxy Tourneo Connect is family motoring in thoroughly sensible shoes: it does a great job of hauling a family and all its stuff around effectively and without fuss.
+The practical, boxy Tourneo Connect is family motoring in thoroughly sensible shoes.
+It does a great job of hauling a family and all its equipment around effectively and without fuss.
 And if you can’t afford – or don’t want – a more style-led SUV, then it’s a great antidote to that sort of car.
-However, we also reckon that, if it was Ford rather than Volkswagen doing the engineering underneath the badge, then the Tourneo would be better to drive, and that’s a bit of a shame.
+However, we also reckon that, thanks to its Volkswagen underpinnings, the Tourneo isn’t quite as engaging to drive as the very best Fords, which is a slight disappointment.

 That being said, the fact that the Tourneo is cheaper and better-equipped than its VW cousin very much plays in its favour.
-We would definitely recommend it over the Caddy, unless you want that extra bit of cachet that the Volkswagen brand brings.
-In the end, though, if you want a van-based MPV, we’d probably rather point you in the direction of an electric Citroen Berlingo, which offers a better ride, is more interesting to look at inside and out, and provides more innovative in-cabin storage solutions.
-Alternatively, if you don’t want an EV, then a Dacia Jogger is seriously worth considering, too.
+We would definitely recommend it over the Caddy, unless you want that extra bit of cachet that the Volkswagen badge brings.
+Buyers looking at this class of car should also consider alternatives such as the Citroen e-Berlingo for EV motoring, or the Dacia Jogger as a cheaper, non-electric option.

 Search for a Ford Tourneo Connect on CarGurus